-The RANGE trial, which enrolled 531 patients globally, is a randomized, double-blinded study designed to evaluate the safety and efficacy of ramucirumab and docetaxel versus placebo and docetaxel in patients with locally advanced or unresectable or metastatic urothelial carcinoma whose disease progressed on or after platinum-based chemotherapy.
-The trial includes: 1) patients who progressed following adjuvant and/or neoadjuvant therapy; 2) patients who progressed following first-line metastatic therapy; and 3) patients who had received prior platinum-based and immune checkpoint inhibitor regimens.
-The trial's primary endpoint is progression-free survival and other secondary endpoints include overall survival, objective response rate, disease control rate and duration of response.
+The RANGE trial, which enrolled 530 patients globally, is a randomized, double-blind study designed to evaluate the safety and efficacy of CYRAMZA and docetaxel versus placebo and docetaxel in patients with locally advanced or unresectable or metastatic urothelial carcinoma whose disease progressed on or after platinum-based chemotherapy.
+The trial includes: 1) patients whose disease progressed following adjuvant and/or neoadjuvant therapy; 2) patients whose disease progressed following first-line therapy for metastatic disease; and 3) patients who had received prior platinum-based and immune checkpoint inhibitor regimens.
+The trial's primary endpoint is investigator-assessed progression-free survival, and other secondary endpoints include overall survival, objective response rate, disease control rate and patient-reported outcomes.